ProjecteEndCipher/Cipher-Panel/README.md

 Change any passwords you have on the host machine to ensure that they don’t have access.

-While your fivem server is turned off, use the provided python script to install a nullifier which will help prevent future infections of cipher and tell you what files are infected.
+While your fivem server is turned off, use the provided python script to install a nullifier which will help prevent future infections of Cipher and tell you what files are infected.

-You can also install this code manually however we expect cipher will attempt to patch this.
+You can also install this code manually however we expect Cipher will attempt to patch this.

 scheduler.lua